-Medicare’s Annual Enrollment Period is also known as the Open Enrollment Period.
+The Annual Enrollment Period (AEP) is also known as Medicare Open Enrollment Period.

 AEP runs each year from October 15 to December 7.

-During AEP you can change or drop your Medicare coverage.
+During this period you can change or drop your Medicare coverage.

-There are several tools you can use to evaluate your options during AEP, including your Annual Notice of Change and your current medical and prescription needs.
+There are several factors you should evaluate, including your Annual Notice of Change and your current medical and prescription needs.

 The leaves are starting to change.
 The summer heat is starting to break.
 You know what that means.